juantorresb/taskmanager/README.md

 * The user can update te password.
 * The user cannot create other users with "Admin" role
 * Create task with Title.
 Description, Due Date.
 * List the tasks assigned by user.
+(Forbidden issue)
 * Update a Task
 * List all the Tasks
-* List all the users (Forbidden issue)
+* List all the users
 * Logout

 (TODO) Pending requirements
 * Cannot delete or update a task with a different "Assigned" status
 * The user cannot update If the task is already overdue
 * Add comments to Task
+* Create a Task and assign it to a User with EXECUTOR Role